-My slow cooker is my go to appliance all year round.
-I love the convience and versatility it offers.
+My slow cooker is my go-to appliance all year round.
+I love the convenience and versatility it offers.
 Using it for deer meat is no different.
 I use mine for roasts, tenderloins, and even steaks.
-When prepared and seasoned correctly, almost any cut can be perfected in the crockpot.
+When prepared and seasoned correctly, almost any cut can be perfected in the Crock-Pot.

-Being that deer meat is a lean red meat it can be easily over cooked.
-This is one of the main reasons I use the slow cooker.
+Being that deer meat is a lean red meat, it can be easily overcooked.
+This is one of the main reasons I use a slow cooker.
 I can pick a cut of meat, add whatever seasonings I like, and let my appliance do all the work.
 My end product is a juicy, flavorful, and perfectly cooked venison dish.

 I love using tenderloin as this cut will continue to get more tender as it cooks.
-If it cooks too long it will become shredable, but it still maintains its juicy tenderness.
-I have a slow cooker tenderloin recipe that you can find here.
+If it cooks too long it will become shreddable, but it still maintains its juicy tenderness.
+I have a slow cooker tenderloin recipe that you might enjoy.

 Venison pairs nicely with root vegetables making it the perfect choice for nice hearty dinners like roasts and stews.
 Below are some great venison dishes that taste better than their other protein counterparts.

 - Sausage (My family takes theirs to a place that makes it taste similar to summer sausage.
 You'll never go back once you've had venison sausage with your cheese and crackers.)

 It is important to remember that different types of meat require different cooking methods.
 You can prepare a cut of meat perfectly; however, if you cook it wrong you will end up with a sub-par product.